Shi Jin

+An illustration of nine of the 108 Heroes by Utagawa Kuniyoshi.
+Clockwise from top: Chai Jin, Yang Zhi, Lei Heng, Shi Jin, Lu Zhishen, Xie Bao, Dai Zong, Xie Zhen, and Zhu Tong.

-Shi Jin is a fictional character in Water Margin, one of the Four Great Classical Novels in Chinese literature.
-Nicknamed "Nine-Tattoo Dragon", he ranks 23rd among the 36 Heavenly Spirits, the first third of the 108 Stars of Destiny.
+Shi Jin is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Nine Tattooed Dragons", he ranks 23rd among the 36 Heavenly Spirits, the first third of the 108 Heroes.